Nunie123/data_engineering_on_gcp_book/ch_3_data_lake.md

 ## Using GCS as a Data Lake
 GCS works well as a Data Lake because it is cheap, easy to access, and integrates well with other GCP services, particularly BigQuery.

 Every file saved in GCS is called an Object (also referred to as a "Blob").
 Every Object is contained within a Bucket.
-Technically, every Object is saved at the top level of the Bucket, there is no hierarchical structure like would be used in a Windows or MacOS file system.
-However, GCS allows the Buckets to be named as if they are in subdirectories, so for practical purposes we can save files in subdirectories inside a Bucket.
+Technically, every Object is saved at the top level of the Bucket.
+There is no hierarchical structure like would be used in a Windows or MacOS file system.
+However, GCS allows the Objects to be named as if they are in sub-directories, so for practical purposes we can save files in sub-directories inside a Bucket.

 You can manage GCS through the Console, the `gsutil` command line tool, through various code libraries, or through a REST API.
 I'll discuss `gsutil` and the Python library, since those integrate easiest with Airflow (I'll demonstrate using GCS with Airflow/Composer in Chapter 5).

 ### Using the `gsutil` command line tool
+In Chapter 1 I discussed installing the GCP command line tools.
+You'll need them for this section.

 Creating a bucket is quite easy:
 ``` bash
 > gsutil mb gs://de-book-dev
 ```
-The name of a bucket must be unique across all users, so you may find that the bucket name you want to use is not available.
+The name of a Bucket must be unique across all GCP accounts, so you may find that the Bucket name you want to use is not available.
 ``` bash
 > gsutil mb gs://de-book-dev
 Creating gs://de-book-bucket/...
 ServiceException: 409 Bucket de-book-dev already exists.
 ```
-We can see al our buckets by running:
+We can see all our Buckets by running:
 ``` bash
 > gsutil ls
 ```
-Now let's create some files and then copy them into our bucket:
+Now let's create some files and then copy them into our Bucket:
 ``` bash
 > mkdir files
 > echo "This is text" > ./files/a_text_file.txt